Beskhue/enactive-agents/docs/usage.experiments.rst

 - define the primitive interactions agents can take, and assign these interactions to the agents;
 - define the agent-world interaction logic.

+Additionally, experiments can:

+- define functions to mutate the world state at each tick for automated experimentation;
+- define when a simulation should automatically stop;
+- define a function to calculate metrics.

 Defining the world
 ==================